mkropat/vim-dwiw2015/README.md

 *Sensible Defaults For A Modern Text Editor*

+__2017/4/23 Update:__ Now that [Vim 8 is out](https://github.com/vim/vim/blob/master/runtime/doc/version8.txt), a number of improvements that this distribution makes no longer make sense (thanks to better defaults and built-in plugin suport).
+It is unlikely future development will go into dwiw2015.vim, outside of re-working it into a brand new distribution built for Vim 8.

 Building on top of [Tim Pope's sensible.vim](https://github.com/tpope/vim-sensible/), **vim-dwiw is a minimal Vim distribution** that sets up Vim with the behavior and features that you